-In the scene in the elevator shaft, when the guy gets hit by Matt and falls onto the back of the SUV and drops his weapon into the SUV, the steering wheel is missing, just after John drove drove it into the shaft the scene before.
+In the elevator shaft, when the guy gets hit by Matt and falls onto the back of the SUV and drops his weapon into the SUV, the steering wheel is missing, just after John drove drove it into the shaft in the prior scene.

 In Die Hard 3, John McClane was shown with a NYC Lieutenant's shield.
 In this movie, he has a Detective shield.
 A Lieutenant in the NYPD always has his shield, regardless if acting as a Detective, so it appears as if McClane was demoted for Die Hard 4.